AleRampa/REGA/README.md

   - nExit is a number from 1 to 2 (in the current version) which represents which one of the exiting line is requested.
 The code always goes for the lines with the smallest number first, so in case of a Splitter 1 in the graph above, nExit = 1 will be linked to line 5 and nExit = 2 to line 15
   - params is a vector containing the parameters of the specific block in the given order as written in the input.txt file (see below)
   - stateOut is the computed requested output state.
 The output state MUST have all the field input states have.
   - results is a struct with arbitrary numerical fields which can be used to output some informations (power of turbines, efficiencies, etc) if they are not explicitly available at input level.
-REGA will take care of printing these results in the command window once the anslysis is completed.
+REGA will take care of printing these results in the command window once the analysis is completed.

 ## Input file